Jonathan-R-Anderson/internetcomputer/README.md

 format `user@namespace:/path(permission)`.

 The ISO packages the shell sources in `/third_party/sh` along with a helper script `install_shell_in_os.sh` located in `/sys/init`.
-After installing the system, run this script to compile the shell with the bundled `dmd` compiler and install the result to `/bin/sh`.
-This approach keeps the raw sources available while deferring compilation to the installed environment.
+After installation the system automatically runs this installer which builds the shell using the bundled native `dmd` compiler and installs it to `/bin/sh`.
+This keeps the raw sources available while deferring compilation to the installed environment.

 ## Object Namespace Overview